 The most important part of producing good exposures is learning to use the histogram to help you understand what your exposure decision is providing you.
 There is no such thing as a perfect histogram as it is simply a graphic representation of the values captured.
 How the values lies within the histogram is what is important, especially how the values lie in relation to the left and right end.
 Exposures that result in the histogram hitting the wall on either end are not desireable, but can be informative in determining exposure settings.

 The camera histogram can be a bit deceptive as it is based on the camera processed jpg and not the actual raw file.
 Lowering the sharpening and contrast settings in the picture style section of the camera menu will help.
 It also helps to train yourself to not expect the preview screen image to accurately represent the finished image.
-The histogram information is far more important.

 The second method is basing the exposure on the primary subject in the scene without consideration for the overall values in the capture.
 This is best used for portrait and wedding photography or other images where the background may be secondary to the subject.
 The primary subject of any photograph should be where good exposure lies, but in this method the primary subject and the background surrounding the subject may vary in values.
+If the primary exposure for the subject also renders the entire scene well, you are golden.

 The zone system can be applied to digital photography if you test your camera to know the dynamic range of the sensor and where certain exposure values will fall in the histogram.
 This is a bit more complex than the average shooter is willing to take on but simply having a few target values in mind for highlights and shadows is often sufficient.
+Most commercial photographers prefer incident metering using a hand held meter.
+Hand held incident meters read the amount of light on the subject ignoring reflectance values.
+This generally results in capturing exposure values accurately as the subject does not alter the evaluation.
+Candid photographers usually use a substitution method, reading a particular value in the scene using the in-camera meter.
+This is less consistent, but faster, and can be used creatively in interpreting where subject values will be placed.

 Exposure is a relationship between the various tonal values in the image.
 The differences in reflectivity of areas of the scene is what creates the image and sets the mood of the photo.
 If the differences are great the image is said to have a high contrast and may require special consideration such as exposure bracketing, HDR or exposure blending to reign in the contrast.
 A subject with less inherent contrast will have a flat appearance coming out of the camera and may require expansion of the differences in tonal levels to look like you want it to.